The multiphase interstellar medium as a common origin for magnetic misalignment and TB parity violation: Results

 \subsection{Misalignment as a function of scale}

-Using the 20\%~mask, we explored the dependence of~$\Delta \psi$ on angular scale in three separate but complementary ways.
+Using the 20\%~mask, we explored the dependence of~$\Delta \psi$ on angular scale in two separate but complementary ways.
 First, we computed~$\Delta \psi$ after smoothing the \Planck\ data and the \HI~templates to progressively lower values of~$\ell_{\rm FWHM}$.
 In \figref{fig:Dpsi_scale}, we show the NPDFs of~$\Delta \psi$ as a function of~$\ell_{\rm FWHM}$.
 We observe an increase in misalignment at large angular scales, while $\sigma(\Delta \psi)$~remains uniform, suggesting that data noise is not the dominant contribution to~$\sigma(\Delta \psi)$.
 These effects occur in both Galactic hemispheres with the same misalignment sign.
 The largest misalignment, approximately $12^\circ \pm 3^\circ$, occurs at $\ell_{\rm FWHM} = 4.5$.
 At these scales, the misalignment becomes significant compared to systematic effects, even in the southern Galactic hemisphere.
 We also notice that at larger multipoles~($\ell > 10$) the two hemispheres behave differently, with a rather flat and coherent misalignment in the north and a decreasing misalignment in the south, which is consistent with systematic effects for all smoothing scales.

 Second, we computed~$\Delta \psi$ from high-pass-filtered Stokes parameters and \HI~templates, retaining only power up to angular scales corresponding to multipoles $\ell_{\rm min} = 180^\circ/{\rm \tt{max\_scale}}$.
 Using a Gaussian filter, we removed power at multipoles less than~$\ell_{\rm min}$.
 This analysis, shown in \figref{fig:Dpsi_scale_prog} with the respective NPDFs, confirms that the observed misalignment between \Planck\ data and \HI~templates is predominantly a large-scale phenomenon, manifesting only at the largest scales including the dipole.
-Finally, to understand the cross-correlation of the misalignment across angular scales, we computed~$\Delta \psi$ using \eqref{eq:rot} after rotating pixel-by-pixel a given $\ell_{\rm FWHM}$-set of Stokes parameters and \HI~templates to align them with the reference frame of the same data smoothed to $\ell_{\rm ref} = 2.2$.
-In \figref{fig:Dpsi_Scale_rot}, we present the NPDFs of~$\Delta \psi$ as a function of~$\ell_{\rm FWHM}$ after rotation.
-Compared to the maximum misalignment shown in Fig.~\ref{fig:Dpsi_scale}, this approach reveals that most of the misalignment disappears by setting a new reference to large scales at $\ell_{\rm ref} = 2.2$, especially in the northern Galactic hemisphere (see the pink horizontal lines).
-However, some discrepancies at multipoles greater than~$4$ are noticeable in the southern Galactic hemisphere, likely influenced by residual systematics.